ywm21/94-870/final_project_yash.md

 ### Method and Medium

 For my final deliverable, I would like to use Shorthand as my medium.
 I will use the datasets mentioned above and the story outline to create a presentation that will deliver me message in a persuasive manner.
+I will use Shorthand to create charts for the next part of the project and then get user feedback to improve/edit them.

+The first part of the presentation will be used to build tension.
+I want to slowly reveal the difference in emissions from 1840 to 2016, thus building some suspense for the audience.
+I will use animation to achieve this.
+And when I show the next two charts, I want to reconstruct them so that my logic holds for the entire audience and my call to action is well absorbed.
+I will do this by showing each continent on the chart one after the other.